 Our great wines were entered into these competitions and received several awards:

-2020 Illinois State Wine Competition including Double Gold Best in Class
+2020 IL State Wine Competition including Double Gold Best in Class

 French-American hybrids take the best of both worlds.
 Cold hardy North American vines are bred with French Vinifera types.
 The unique pairing results in high quality fruit that can be grown in places like Northern Illinois and ultimately produce world class wines.